microsoft/typechat.net/README.md

             new LanguageModel(Config.LoadOpenAI())
         );

 **Goal**: develop frameworks that enable strongly typed programming with AI.
 Currently supported scenarios are shown in the examples.

-TypeChat.NET is in **active and rapid development** with frequent updates and refactoring.
+TypeChat.NET is in **active development** with frequent updates.
 When in doubt, look at the code.
 Comments and documentation will improve as the code settles.

 # Assemblies